Leviathan2006/Leviathan2006/_posts/2025-09-21-blog-post-title-from-file-name.md

-## Why bother performing analysis on real numbers?
+## I. Why bother performing analysis on real numbers?

 Lets start by understanding what analysis is?